luna/luna-book/explorer.md

 The Explorer consists of three panels – expression editor <span class="uiref">1</span>, suggestions list <span class="uiref">2</span> and documentation view<span class="uiref">3</span>.
 The expression editor is always active and listens for your input, so you can start typing as soon as the explorer appears on your screen.

-The circle below the Explorer is called a node.
+The circle below the Explorer is called a node<span class="uiref">4</span>.
 It is visualization of the component you are going to create.
 You will learn more about nodes in the following chapter.

 > **[info] Improvements ahead!**
 >